codefellows/seattle-201d27/10-weekly_recap_chocolate_pizza/lab/README.md

 ## Chocolate Pizza: Create a webpage from a provided design comp

-***Your boss comes up to you just afternoon lunch: "OK, we just picked up this job, but I need it on my desk (well, in my inbox {{submitted in Canvas}}) by 5:00 this afternoon.
+***Your boss comes up to you just afternoon lunch: "OK, we just picked up this job, but I need it on my desk (well, in my inbox {{submitted in Canvas}}) by 11:59pm this Sunday.
 It doesn't need to be perfect... it needs to be as close to perfect as you can get it in that time."***

 In lab today you will be building a single webpage based off of the provided design comp assets.
 This assignment is a lot of HTML and CSS, and not as much JS as we've been doing this week.
 In fact, you may choose to do this project with no JS at all, or just add some as a finishing touch.